Bug report #3761

 In effect, the ok button causes rendering to occur again, for instance, after already hitting the apply button in the style dialog.
 The cancel button does not cause this re-rendering to occur, so it does have unintended functionality different from the ok button.
 At least that is true on my OS X system.

-#3 Updated by Alister Hood over 9 years ago
+#3 Updated by Alister Hood almost 10 years ago

 - Assignee deleted (